julien-elia/Gestamp_Group1/README.md

 # Gestamp_Group1

+This project contains two notebooks:
+- "Open_Files.ipynb" has only been used for the initial data exploration purpuse only.
+- "Capstone_Final.ipynb" contains all the steps of our project.

+You can find below the executive summary.

 ## Title: Automotive Industry Machine Learning for Quality Control

 ## By: Maria Botello, Hassan El Mokdad, Julien Elia, Yara Hoteit, and Walid Mneymneh.